Qiskit/samplomatic/DEPRECATION.md

 In particular, the new deprecation policy will come with a certain amount of backwards compatibility.

-## Stability warnings
+## Beta Stability warnings

 This library raises a beta stability `UserWarning` on import to highlight the current beta status.
 This is intended to catch the eye of those who may not notice the status in the `README.md`, `CONTRIBUTING.md`, or `DEPRECATION.md` files.
 The warning will only be raised once per installed version of samplomatic, even in separate Python sessions.
-This is implemented by storing some non-essential runtime state in your state directory, for example, in ``~/.local/state/samplomatic`.
+This is implemented by storing some non-essential runtime state in your state directory.
 Run

 ```python